smart-on-fhir/cumulus-library/docs/creating-studies.md

   study creates.
 We'll autocheck this to make sure in several places - this helps to guarantee another researcher doesn't have a study artifact that collides with yours.
-  - `sql_config.file_names` is a list of sql files, in order, that your study should create.
+  - `sql_config.file_names` is the list of sql files that your study will run (in order).
   We recommend having one sql file per topic.
-They should all be in the same location as your manifest file.
+They should all be in the same folder as your manifest file.
-  - `export_config.export_list` defines a list of tables to write to csv/parquet when data is exported.
-Cumulus is designed with the idea of shipping around aggregate counts to reduce exposure of limited datasets, and so we recommend only exporting count tables.
+  - `export_config.export_list` is the list of tables that will be downloaded when `cumulus-library export` is run.
+  Cumulus is designed with the idea of shipping around aggregate counts to reduce exposure of limited datasets, and so we recommend only exporting "count" tables.

-There are other hooks you can use in the manifest for more advanced control over how you can generate sql.
+There are other hooks you can use in the manifest for more advanced control over how you can generate SQL.
 See [Creating SQL with python](creating-sql-with-python.md) for more information.

 We recommend creating a git repo per study, to help version your study data, which